stepagrus/Hardware.Info.Linux/README.md

 Only Linux operating system is supported!

 Battery, BIOS, CPU - processor, storage drive, keyboard, RAM - memory, monitor, motherboard, mouse, NIC - network adapter, printer, sound card - audio card, graphics card - video card.
-Hardware.Info is a .NET Standard 2.0 library and /dev, /proc, /sys on Linux.
+Hardware.Info is a .NET 5+ library and /dev, /proc, /sys on Linux.

 ## How to use: